dganesan/mhealth-course/chapter1-noise/ch1-timedomainfiltering.md

   <img src="images/image4.png" alt="drawing" width="500"/>
   <img src="images/image12.png" alt="drawing" width="500"/>
 </p>
 _Figure 56: (left) accelerometer signal during walking without smoothing (right) after exponentially weighted smoothing with smoothing = 6_ (i.e. _α = ⅙).

-To see exponential averaging in practice, check out the demo in [2].
-Try changing the smoothing parameter, and see its effect on the signal (the smoothing parameter is 1/α, so larger smoothing means smaller α).

 ### Median Filtering

-When the noise appears like sudden spikes in the data (also referred to as salt-and-pepper noise), then the moving average and exponential smoothing methods are not the best methods.
+When the noise appears like sudden spikes in the data (also referred to as salt-and-pepper noise) or if the data has outliers (i.e. spurious readings that are very large or very small compared to the data), then the moving average and exponential smoothing methods are not the best methods.
 An example is shown below, where the noise pattern comprises sharp spikes in the data.
-Exponential smoothing will remove noise, but has two issues.
-First, it averages some of the peaks in the data and they don’t quite have the same amplitude.
-Second, you will notice that the averaging causes a time lag in the peaks i.e. the peaks are shifted slightly to the right of the original peak.
+Exponential smoothing will remove noise but not very well.

 <img src="images/image7.png" alt="drawing" width="800"/>